k3b/APhotoManager/privacy.md

-Privacy Policy
+# Privacy Policy

- APhotoManager app is an absolutely Open Source app.
+This app "A Photo Manager" is an absolutely Open Source app.
 All services the software provides comes at no cost and is intended for use as is.

-This privacy policy document provides information regarding the developer's policies with the procurement, utilization, and disclosure of Personal Information should incase the services of the software is utilized by anyone.

-If you choose to utilize the services within the confines of APhotoManager, then you agree to the procurement and use of information in relation to this policy.
-The Personal Information that maybe collected is used for providing and improving the services of the software.
-These personal information garnered will not be used or disclosed with anyone except as described in this Privacy Policy.

 ## Data collection and Usage

-For a better experience and optimum perfomance, while using APhotoManager, You may be required to provide permissions to your device storage which doesn't include any personally identifiable information.
-The requested permission  is retained on your device and is not collected by me in any way

-The app does use third party services that may collect information used to identify you.

-## Log Data
+You can use this app to add personal informations (geo data and comments) to your local photos which will also been transfered into android-s local media database for faster search and that will also become visible to other android apps.

+This app will never transfer local photos or content of android-s local media database to any other computer/server.

+Other Android Apps like "goolge photos" might transfer the photos with personal informations to other computer/server.

+This app does not collect any other personal informoation.

+If you use the geographic map then map data may be fetched from OpenStreetMap servers so OpenStreetMap servers may be logging your ip address, date/time and the geographic area you are currently looking at.

-I want to inform you that whenever you use my Service, If settings  ShowInMap/UseMapsforgeOfflineMap is disabled and some mapdata is shown, openstreetmap servers may contain logentries with your IP Adress, date/time and geographic coordinates you viewwed on the map.
-Each mapdata is only loaded once and then locally stored.
+Each mapdata piece is only loaded once and then locally stored.

-## Security

-I value your trust in providing us your Personal Information, thus we are striving to use commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and I cannot guarantee its absolute security.

 ## Changes to This Privacy Policy